ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/README.md

 #### Date Picker Component

 The date picker component lets your operator choose a date.
 You can set maximum and / or minimum dates that are enabled.

 Minimum and maximum dates can be hardcoded or use [templating](./#making-your-components-interact) to get a date from a selected record.

+You can use the `{{currentDate}}` templating to ensure the selected date is in a good range, for example:

+- Minimum date: `{{currentDate.subtract.days.1}}`
+- Maximum date: `{{currentDate.add.days.1}}`

 #### Toggle Component